Sony Pictures Home Entertainment: As Columbia TriStar Home Video (1991–2001)

-As Columbia TriStar Home Entertainment and Sony Pictures Home Entertainment
+As Columbia TriStar Home Entertainment and Sony Pictures Home Entertainment (2001–present)

-It was renamed as Columbia TriStar Home Entertainment (CTHE) from April 2001 until a name change to Sony Pictures Home Entertainment (SPHE) in November 2004.
+It was renamed as Columbia TriStar Home Entertainment (CTHE) from April 2001 before adopting its current name; Sony Pictures Home Entertainment (SPHE), in November 2004.

+In 2002, the home video division revived the Destination Films IP, name and logo from a defunct film distributor and repurposed as a production branch for most direct-to-video titles, with some DTV titles went under the TriStar Pictures and Triumph Films names as producing arms.
+The home video production unit was spun off as Sony Pictures Worldwide Acquisitions in 2007.

 SPHE had a three-year deal with Starz's Anchor Bay Entertainment for worldwide DVD releases, with the exceptions of North America, Canada, Australia, and the United Kingdom.

 On February 21, 2010, The Weinstein Company (TWC) struck a home video distribution deal with SPHE through Sony Pictures Worldwide Acquisitions.
 On August 31, 2010, SPHE partnered with RLJ Entertainment in a multi-year agreement, marketing and distributing DVDs and Blu-rays by RLJ.
 RLJ retained their own sales and marketing.

 In September 2011, the Australian division of SPHE announced they would merge their video operations with the local operations of Universal Pictures International Entertainment to form a joint-venture called Universal Sony Pictures Home Entertainment.

 On April 23, 2012, Mill Creek announced that they had signed a home video distribution deal with SPHE, acquiring the rights to distribute 250 films from the Sony Pictures catalog on DVD and Blu-ray.
 On August 27, 2013, Mill Creek Entertainment signed a deal with SPHE to distribute 665 SPE films and 54 television series on DVD.

 Anime News Network reported in February 2013 that Sony Pictures Home Entertainment's Australian joint venture with Universal Pictures Home Entertainment licensed anime television series from NBCUniversal Entertainment Japan for distribution in Australia, with its initial titles, A Certain Magical Index, Shakugan no Shana and Armitage III, scheduled for release on April 24, 2013.
 From 2017 to 2018, Funimation began directly distributing a select number of its anime titles in Australia and New Zealand through Sony Pictures Home Entertainment's Australian joint venture with Universal Pictures Home Entertainment.
 In September 2018, Funimation transferred distribution to Madman Entertainment, with Madman handling distribution and classification within the region.